bannable/dobby/README.md

 formatted file.

 For vulnerability information source, two strategies are included:
-* `VulnSrcDebian`: Retrieve CVE/etc information from the Debian Security Tracker.
+* `VulnSource::Debian`: Retrieve CVE/etc information from the Debian Security Tracker.
-* `VulnSrcUbuntu`: Checkout and parse the Ubuntu Security Tracker using bzr.
+* `VulnSource::Ubuntu`: Checkout and parse the Ubuntu Security Tracker using bzr.

 Initializing the vulnerability database can be expensive in time, bandwidth and space.
 It is recommended that you initialize only a single vulnerability